 Safety data and metrics are invaluable performance indicators for employers.
 Recording and mapping the variety of incidents, events, and initiatives creates powerful insights for companies to leverage.
 But not all data is equal and not all records should be recorded and reported the same way.

 There are specific sets of records that are more important for employers than others.
 These are the recordables that OSHA specifies need to be tracked and logged by employers operating within any of the industries OSHA deems as a “covered industry”.
-Some companies may feel that they can skirt around these requirements by either not recording the data points as outlined or fudging the numbers when the time comes.
+Some companies may feel that they can skirt around these requirements by either not recording the data points as outlined or skewing the numbers when the time comes.
 This is an ill-advised maneuver, though, as OSHA can request to verify records at any time and a failure to do so will result in severe penalties and fines.
-And as the old adage goes, “better safe than sorry.”
+And as the adage goes, “better safe than sorry.”

 Which Recordables Are Most Important?

 Keeping track of every possible data point related to safety and health will quickly overwhelm any employer.
-Which is why employers need to focus their efforts on the most relevant recordables to cover themselves and their employees.
+This is why employers need to focus their efforts on the most relevant recordables to cover themselves and their employees.